nwy/Chronicling-America-API/README.md

 ---

-## Example Notebook 7: Download an NDNP Batch
+## Example Notebook 6: Part 2: Download an NDNP Batch

 To download an NDNP Batch, you need to know the following information:
 - The correct full name/spelling of the batch.